Dikshant-Thakur/Documentation/README.md

 In this, we have to prepare the documentation of the existing assignment.
 Here is the link.
 Please click [here](https://dikshant-thakur.github.io/Documentation/), not here.
+Below is the information what we have done in the existing assignment.

 In this assignment, we have to develop three nodes: